Leading Authority on Leadership and “Fast Adaptation”

-- Author of two international leadership bestsellers, The Watchman’s Rattle and On the Verge
+- Author of two international bestsellers on leadership, The Watchman’s Rattle and On the Verge

-- Founder and CEO of one of the largest technology marketing and firms in Silicon Valley
+- Founder/CEO of one of the largest technology marketing firms in Silicon Valley

 - Edward O. Wilson Biodiversity Technology Award Winner